437th Fighter-Interceptor Squadron

 The 437th Fighter-Interceptor Squadron is an inactive United States Air Force unit.
 Its last assignment was with 414th Fighter Group at Oxnard Air Force Base, California, where it was inactivated on 30 September 1969.

 The squadron was first activated during World War II as the 437th Fighter Squadron, a very long range fighter escort squadron.
 It deployed to the Pacific Ocean Theater a month before the Japanese surrender in August 1945, and flew several escort and fighter sweep missions over Japan before the end of the war.
 It moved to the Philippines after the war ended and was inactivated there in 1946.

-It was reactivated at Otis Air Force Base, Massachusetts in 1952 as the 437th Fighter-Interceptor Squadron.
-It moved to California in 1955 and served there until the spring of 1968. it was briefly reactivated in 1968, but was discontinued and transferred its personnel and equipment to another unit in September 968.
+It was activated at Otis Air Force Base, Massachusetts in 1952 as the 437th Fighter-Interceptor Squadron.
+It moved to California in 1955 and served there until the spring of 1968. it was briefly activate in 1968, but was discontinued and transferred its personnel and equipment to another unit in September 1968.

 History

 World War II

-The squadron was first established in late 1944 at Seymour Johnson Field, North Carolina as the 437th Fighter Squadron, one of the three original squadrons of the 414th Fighter Group.
+The squadron was constituted in late 1944 at Seymour Johnson Field, North Carolina as the 437th Fighter Squadron, one of the three original squadrons of the 414th Fighter Group.
 The 414th was a very long range Republic P-47N Thunderbolt fighter group that trained under I Fighter Command at Selfridge Field, Michigan and Bluethenthal Field, North Carolina.

 The squadron deployed by ship to Iwo Jima in the Pacific Ocean Theater where it became part of Twentieth Air Force as a long-range escort squadron for Boeing B-29 Superfortress bombers engaged in strategic bombing campaign against Japan.
 The extreme length of these escort missions stretched the fuel capacity of the squadron's Thunderbolts.
 Lt.
 Robert Dunnavant, piloting a squadron P-47N, spent the astonishing period of 8 hours and 45 minutes in the air.
 His aircraft's fuel tanks were so depleted when he eventually reached Iwo Jima, that he dared not try to reach his base at North Field, landing instead at a small US Navy airstrip he located on the coast.

 After the Japanese surrender the squadron moved to Luzon where it was assigned to Thirteenth Air Force, with its P-47Ns replaced by North American P-51 Mustangs.
 It was inactivated in 1946.